xmtp/xmtp-js/README.md

 #### List messages in a conversation with pagination

-For large conversations, it may be helpful to retrieve and process the messages page by page.
-You can do this by calling `conversation.messagesPaginated()` which will return an [AsyncGenerator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/AsyncGenerator) yielding one page of results at a time. `conversation.messages()` uses this under the hood internally to fetch all messages.
+It may be helpful to retrieve and process the messages in a conversation page by page.
+You can do this by calling `conversation.messagesPaginated()` which will return an [AsyncGenerator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/AsyncGenerator) yielding one page of results at a time. `conversation.messages()` uses this under the hood internally to gather all messages.

 ```ts
 const conversation = await xmtp.conversations.newConversation(